Past Senior Coaches (AFL)

 Through Adelaide’s first four seasons, Robert Shaw had coached rival Fitzroy to 28 wins from 86 games.
 But the former Essendon defender who was recruited from Tasmania was seen to be the coach to add a harder edge to the Crows.

 In the next two seasons, however, Adelaide finished 11th and 12th.
-The 1996 season had a promising start, with four consecutive wins, but then lost 14 of the next 18 games.
+The 1996 season had a promising start, with four consecutive wins, but the Crows then lost 14 of the next 18 games.

 Malcolm Blight (1997-99)